vBarFace/vBarFace/README.md

 # Hi there, I'm André Fernandes 👋

 ## About Me
-I'm a passionate Master’s student in Computational Engineering at Aveiro University, specializing in Data Science and/or Machine Learning.
+I'm a Master’s student in Computational Engineering at Aveiro University, specializing in Data Science and/or Machine Learning.
 I’m dedicated to enhancing my skills and growing both personally and professionally.
-You can explore my projects on GitHub, where I showcase work from online courses and Kaggle competitions.
+You can explore my projects on GitHub, where I showcase work I've done.
 - 🌍 Based in Porto, Portugal
 - 📚 Master’s Student at Aveiro University
 - 🛠️ Intern @ Bosch Security Systems - Blemish Detection Algorithms for Image Sensor Improvement and Qualification during Camera Production